'The true mystery of the world is the visible, not the invisible'.-Oscar Wilde

 'Oh, I believe it must be at the edge of the winding road ahead.
 I am afraid I cannot give you any more information except that!'
 He admitted.

 'Then, I shall thank you for your noble assistance.
-Oh if I may ask, what is your name sir?'
+Oh if I may ask, what is your name?'

-The next morning, we headed to the orphanage and were greeted by the caretaker of the place, who informed the matron of the orphanage of our presence.
-Naturally, I had notified her that I was a detective, and Hitchcock was a constable accompanying me.
+The next morning, we had headed to the orphanage and were greeted by the caretaker of the place, who informed the matron of the orphanage of our presence.
+Naturally, I had notified her that I was a chief inspector, and Hitchcock was a constable accompanying me.